STS-82: Mission results

-EVA 3 began at 9:53 pm, 15 February, and lasted seven hours, 11 minutes.
+EVA 3 began at 9:53 pm, February 15, and lasted seven hours, 11 minutes.
 Lee and Smith removed and replaced a Data Interface Unit on Hubble, as well as a reel-to-reel Engineering and Science Tape Recorder with a new digital Solid State Recorder (SSR) that allowed simultaneous recording and playback of data.
 Also changed out was one of four Reaction Wheel Assembly units that use spin momentum to move telescope toward a target and maintain it in a stable position.
 After this EVA, mission managers decided to add EVA 5 to repair the thermal insulation on HST.

-EVA 4 began at 10:45 pm, 16 February, and lasted six hours, 34 minutes.
+EVA 4 began at 10:45 pm, February 16, and lasted six hours, 34 minutes.
 Harbaugh and Tanner replaced a Solar Array Drive Electronics package which controls the positioning of Hubble's solar arrays.
 Also replaced covers over Hubble's magnetometers and placed thermal blankets of multi-layer material over two areas of degraded insulation around the light shield portion of the telescope just below the top of the observatory.
 Meanwhile, inside Discovery Horowitz and Lee worked on the middeck to fabricate new insulation blankets for HST.

 Final space walk, EVA 5, lasted five hours, 17 minutes.
 Lee and Smith attached several thermal insulation blankets to three equipment compartments at the top of the Support Systems Module section of the telescope which contain key data processing, electronics and scientific instrument telemetry packages.
 STS-82 EVA total of 33 hours, 11 minutes is about two hours shy of total EVA time recorded on first servicing mission.

-Discovery's maneuvering jets fired several times during mission to reboost telescope's orbit by eight nautical miles.
-Hubble was redeployed on 19 February at 1:41 am, into a 335 nmi by 321 nmi orbit.
+Discovery's maneuvering jets fired several times during the mission to reboost the telescope's orbit by eight nautical miles.
+Hubble was redeployed on February 19 at 1:41 am, into a 335 nmi by 321 nmi orbit.
 Initial checkout of new instruments and equipment during mission showed all were performing nominally.
 Calibration of the two new science instruments took place over a period of several weeks, with first images and data anticipated in about eight to ten weeks.